doyouevendata/doyouevendata.github.io/_posts/2017-03-27-dynamically-generated-graphs.md

 1           0         136         2016 1.22
 ```

 <p align="justify">What we need is the year, stored in the third column of event (curveNumber = first column, pointNumber = second column, x = third column).
-We wanna store that information in a variable called...wait for it....year.
+We wanna store that information in a variable called...wait for it....<code>year</code>.
 Yep.</p>

 ```r
 year <- mouse_event[3]